 This post may contain an 'affiliate link' which means we will receive a small commission if you choose to purchase through the link we provide (this is at no extra cost to you).
 Thank you for supporting the work we put into our site.

-During our recent holiday to Cuba we took a two day “Tale of Two Cities” overnight excursion to Santa Clara and Trinidad.
-Both of these towns have been on our list of places to visit for a long time.
-We booked this through our resort representative.
-The cost of this trip was 160CUC per person.
-This included coach travel for two days, meals, entrance into some museums and a nights stay in another hotel.
+During our recent holiday to Cuba, we took a two day “Tale of Two Cities” overnight excursion to Santa Clara and Trinidad.
+Both towns have been on our list of places to visit in Cuba for a long time.
+We booked this through our tour operator.
+The cost of this trip was 160CUC per person (approx £120 each).
+This included coach travel for two days, meals, entrance into some museums and a night’s stay in another hotel.

 Santa Clara was the last battle site of the Cuban Revolution and Trinidad is one of the most famous colonial cities full of cobbled streets and beautiful buildings.